SarahHamer/ConfuseTheLostBot/README.md

 ---

 ## How to Run the Demo
-1. Download or clone this repository.
-2. Ensure the file `index.html` is present.
-3. Open `index.html` in any modern web browser
-   *(or deploy via GitHub Pages for hosting)*.

-No server setup is required.
+Go to https://sarahhamer.github.io/ConfuseTheLostBot/ and have fun.
+No extra setup is required.

 ---